State officials taking action after 15 deaths at Holyoke veterans’ home, Chelsea home reports 2 COVID- related deaths

 A spokesperson for the Chelsea Soldiers’ Home confirmed that as of Tuesday afternoon, four residents, including the first reported victim, and five staff members have been tested for COVID-19.

-Two residents tested positive and one of them has died, the spokesperson continued.
-A third resident tested negative and one test result is still pending.
+Two residents tested positive, a third resident tested negative and one test result is still pending, the spokesperson continued.

 As for the staff members, two tested positive, one tested negative, and two test results are still pending.

 A tent now stands outside the Chelsea Soldiers’ Home where employees are getting their temperature checked before starting their shift.
-Personal protective gear will also be handed out.
+Personal protective gear is also being handed out.

-So far, 15 veterans have died — six testing positive for the virus and several tests yet to be confirmed or denied.
+So far, 15 veterans have died with six testing positive for the virus and several tests still pending.

 “At no time did I, or anyone on my staff, hide, conceal or mislead anyone regarding the tragic impact of the virus and it would be outrageous for anyone to even think about doing such a thing,” Walsh’s statement read in part.